Pearcedale: Culture

 The town is surrounded by many horse and hobby properties, market gardens, cattle, egg and poultry farms.
 Much of the locality is zoned as "green wedge" and therefore future urban development in the region is limited.
 Pearcedale Primary School is notable as being the regional school responsible for the teaching of children impaired by hearing loss.
 The school has an enrolment of over 600 students and is widely acknowledged as being of high standard.

 Local attractions include the multiple award-winning Moonlit Sanctuary Wildlife Conservation Park, which operates during the daytime and has special evening tours that allow visitors to see endangered Australian animals.
 Moonlit Sanctuary is part of the Official Mornington Peninsula Tourism Guide.

 The RSPCA Peninsula Adoption Centre & Shelter is based in Pearcedale.
 Here employees and volunteers care for homeless cats and dogs as well as rescued horses and ponies from the Peninsula region.
 There is also a public veterinary clinic in operation at the facility.

 One of the largest herb farms in the southern hemisphere, Coolibah Herbs, is based in Pearcedale.
 It supplies washed salad greens, mixed leaves and a variety of culinary herbs and vegetables to leading companies in the food service sector.
 It has numerous farms across the Mornington Peninsula and Gippsland.

 Pearcedale has its own Country Fire Authority station that draws on the local community for volunteers.

+Pearcedale Temple Proposal Rejection

+On August 7, 2025, the Victorian Civil and Administrative Tribunal (VCAT) rejected a $4.5 million proposal for a temple and religious facility in Pearcedale, located within Victoria’s Mornington Peninsula Green Wedge Zone.
+The tribunal ruled that the development, which included a main temple complex and parking for 60 cars, was incompatible with the Green Wedge Zone’s purpose of preserving agriculture, sustainable land management, biodiversity, and rural landscapes.
+The proposed development stood in marked contrast with its surrounds, and its religious and cultural expression, and symbolic architecture bore no resemblance or contextual relationship to existing structures in the locality or the rural landscape, rendering it a prominent and discordant built form.
+The proposal was also rejected due to unacceptable biodiversity impacts, including the loss of native vegetation, such as endangered swampy woodland and swamp scrub, with some areas holding high strategic biodiversity value.

 Transport

-Public Transport Victoria through Ventura operate route 776, a service to and from Frankston railway station, via Frankston South, Baxter and Langwarrin South.
-It operates 6 days a week (not on Sundays).
+Public Transport Victoria through Ventura operates route 776, a service to and from Frankston railway station, via Frankston South, Baxter and Langwarrin South, and route 792 (operated by Cranbourne Transit), which runs to Cranbourne, via Botanic Ridge.

-Yaringa Marina, located a short drive south-east of the township in neighboring Somerville, provides boat access to Western Port.
+Yaringa Marina, located a short drive south-east of the township in neighbouring Somerville, provides boat access to Western Port.